 6950 Marine Way, Irvine

 Rides are available Thursdays-Sundays, weather permitting, through Nov.
 2.

 Halloween Time at the Disneyland Resort

 You can catch spook-tacular thrills at the Haunted Mansion Holiday and thrill to Space Mountain Ghost Galaxy.
 Also returning are Luigi's Honkin' Haul-O-Ween, Mater's Graveyard JamBOOree and Guardians of the Galaxy - Monsters After Dark.
 New this year: meet the girly, ghoulish and fang-tastic Vampirina in Hollywood Land.

 Knott's Spooky Farm and Knotts Scary Farm

 You can catch Knott's Spooky Farm, a family-friendly Halloween celebration geared for kids ages 3-11, on weekends and October 31.

-Knott's Scary Farm is not recommended for kids under 13, takes place on selected nights through October 31.
+Knott's Scary Farm, not recommended for kids under 13, takes place on selected nights through October 31.

 The 17th Door Haunt Experience